Testicular cancer tests

 Removing a testicle

-If your ultrasound shows that the lump may be a cancer, your doctor may ask you to have an MRI scan.
-They will ask you to agree to have your testicle removed.
+If your ultrasound shows that the lump may be a cancer, your doctor will ask you to agree to have your testicle removed.
 This is called orchidectomy.
 A pathologist examines cells from the lump under a microscope to see if they are cancerous and if so, what type of cancer you have.

 In this situation it is not possible to remove some tissue (a biopsy) without taking the whole testicle.
 Specialists think there is too high a risk of the cancer spreading with a biopsy.
 They will only remove a testicle when they are fairly sure there is a cancer there.
 The testicle would need to be removed anyway if cancer was found.